Skip to content

 SN850 doesn’t have a 4TB variant but SN850X comes with a 4TB variant.
 However, it doesn’t have a 500GB variant like the SN850.

-Moreover, SN850X has a 300MB/s higher data read speed and 1000MB/s write speed.
+Moreover, SN850X has a 300MB/s higher data read speed and a 1000MB/s write speed.
 The random read/write speed is also supposed to be higher than the SN850.
 But, all these things will get tested in the real-time benchmark scores.
 So, let’s proceed further.

 The test bench is equipped with an Intel Core i5 12600K CPU along with a 16GB DDR4 4800MHz RAM kit.
 The motherboard is MSI Pro Z690-A DDR5.
 Both the SSDs are 100% empty during the tests and 2TB variants are utilized to run the benchmark tests.
 Other variants may have different performance results.

 For these tests, I have used the CrystalDiskMark software.
 CrystalDismMark is another simple-to-use storage benchmark software.
 It is generally used to run sequential and random system tests using different file sizes.
 The default sequential read/write test is 1M at Q8T1 and Q1T1.
-The default random read/write test is 4KB at Q32T1 and Q1T1.
+The default is random read/write test is 4KB at Q32T1 and Q1T1.
 You can easily change these test types along with the total test file size.

 CDM Sequential results bar graph sn850 vs sn850x